 Cracked or Broken Teeth

-We may recommend bonding if you have a small chip or crack, but that isn;t an emergency.
+If you have a small chip or crack, we may recommend bonding, but that isn’t an emergency.
 While you can wait to treat a small area of damage, we recommend scheduling a visit sooner than later.

 Knocked-Out Tooth